 for Fam trippers

-Every January we offer a Fam Trip through the Jerusalem Center for Biblical Studies."Fam" is short for "Familiarization" and the trip is designed as a sampler to introduce leaders to travel in Israel-Palestine.
+In January we often offer a Fam Trip through the Jerusalem Center for Biblical Studies."Fam" is short for "Familiarization" and the trip is designed as a sampler to introduce leaders to travel in Israel-Palestine.